 That has led the Democratic leaders of the Assembly and Senate to say that other topics won't be considered until a budget deal is finished if at all.

-"The Senate will take up no legislation none," Senate President Pro Tem Don Perata,
+"The Senate will take up no legislation none," Senate President Pro Tem Don Perata, D-Oakland, said this week.

 The greatest concern is time.